Teletón (Chile)

 Since the first telethon, over US$286 million has been raised, and 14 rehabilitation centers have been built in the cities of Arica, Iquique, Antofagasta, Calama, Copiapó, Coquimbo, Valparaíso, Santiago, Talca, Concepción, Temuco, Valdivia, Puerto Montt and Coyhaique.

 During the annual event, local and worldwide stars participate in live events across the country.
 Teletón has been hosted by television personality Mario Kreutzberger, best known by his stage name Don Francisco, since the first event, aired in 1978.
 Each year, a poster child is elected to become the face of the charity.

 With the exception of the initial Teletón in 1978, each year's goal is set to be exactly the total amount raised in the previous event, in the spirit of increasing the funds available to the Foundation to account for increased inflation and overall maintenance costs.

 Up until now, the goal has been reached and surpassed on all Teletón versions with the exception of 1995's, were the final account was roughly 12% short of that year's goal.

+The success of Teleton in Chile opened doors for media channels and organizations from other countries to do their very own "Teletones" in support of foundations for disabled children, reaching the nations of Colombia, Peru, Panama, El Salvador, Paraguay, Ecuador, Guatemala, Honduras, Mexico, Brazil, Nicaragua, Venezuela, The United States, Bolivia, and Argentina.
+Together, the nations support and provide for each other under Oritel (except for Venezuela and Guatemala).